RMChapple/TableauHurricaneDashboard/README.md

 ### HurricanesCalculations.txt
 This txt file lists all of the Calculated Fields I used to create the dashboard.
 Just copy & paste - No need to type it all out yourself!

 The title comes from Bob Dylan's song Hurricane (co-written with Jacques Levy), from his 1976 album, Desire.
-But, of corse, you knew that.
+But, of course, you knew that.